How to clone a specific git commit

 Benefits and drawbacks to each approach

-If updates need to be pushed back to the remote Git repo, the new branch can be merged into the original branch and pushed back to the server without disrupting the commit history.
+With the clone-and-branch approach, a new branch is created.
+This isn’t much of a drawback, since local branches are simple to delete.
+If your updates need to be pushed back to the remote repository, the new branch can be merged into the original branch and then pushed without disturbing the commit history.

 Steps to git clone a specific commit